williamcaban/ocp-rt/README.md

 # Tests with Demo RT workload

-Sample setup for worker-rt node with 16 cores
+Sample setup for worker-rt node with 16 cores:
 - 1c for kubelet
 - 2c for system
 - 4c for cyclictest
 - 9c for stress-ng

-*Note on `isolcpus`:* The `isolcpus` is good if every workload on the worker is defined using guaranteed class.
+***Note on `isolcpus`:*** The `isolcpus` Kernel parameter is good if every workload on the worker is defined using guaranteed class.
 Otherwise, everything goes to the non-isolated cores and the performance drop.
-For this reason, these tests do not use `isolcpus` and instead rely on CPU Manager for the proper behavior by using the Kubelet flags `kubeReserved`  and `systemReserved`.
+For this reason, these tests do not use `isolcpus` and instead rely on CPU Manager for the proper behavior.
+For this it uses the Kubelet flags `kubeReserved`  and `systemReserved`.

 - Create demo project and prepare to run the `cyclictest`:
     ```
-    oc create ns demo-rt
-    oc project demo-rt
+    oc new-project demo-rt

     oc adm policy add-scc-to-user privileged -z default